Points of Pride

 - The Literary and Fine Arts Magazine, The Final Draft, was awarded Superior - Nominated for Highest Award by (NCTE) National Council of Teachers of English.

 - Varsity Cheer Team placed second in the nation.
-WHS Girls Swimming won State Championship, and Boys Golf was State Runner-Up.
+WHS Girls Swimming won the State Championship, and Boys Golf took State as well.

 - Close to 600 Westlake High School seniors volunteered close to 1,800 hours in the community during Senior Service Day last year.